What kind of results can be expected

 Trainer and what is the process?

 Any age!
 Many athletes begin mental skills training in high school or college, while some wait until they are older.
 No one is too old to benefit from mental skills training.
 However, children need to reach a certain level of cognitive maturity before they can truly utilize mental skills training.
-For this reason, most mental skills’ trainers will start with athletes who have at least reached middle school.
+For this reason, most mental skills’ trainers will start with athletes who have at least reached age 14.
 Young athletes who are committed to the process can do quite well.
 Their young brains are still developing and they have a great ability to learn new things.
 They also haven’t developed many bad habits yet and generally have an imagination that allows them to develop good visualization skills.
 What’s really great about learning mental skills is that these same skills can be used to improve performance in other environments such as school and work.

 What is the best age for an athlete to start mental